Louise McNair: Biography

+Hosmer Hall

 The aim of Hosmer Hall was to fit girls for the responsibilities and opportunities of later life and to develop the highest type of American womanhood.

 Founded at a time when college education for women was in its initial stage, Hosmer Hall laid stress upon fitting its pupils to enter the leading women's colleges.
 McNair was often asked why should a girl spend time in learning mathematics and Latin in college, studies which they rarely ever put to practical uses.
 She believed very strongly that those subjects were of value because they gave a fine mental training.
 McNair believed that school work should be difficult, also that the knowledge gained from mathematics could be obtained in no other way.
 She believed that a girl could make a better loaf of bread by knowing Latin and mathematics.
 McNair said that we could start children with was a trained mind then they were prepared for whatever must be done.

-She believed that children should, in school, have enough work to keep them busy; that while they were attending school their business was to go to school; that if their spare time were spent, as it was before, in learning the lessons of domestic life she could feel different about engrossing most of their time; but when their spare time was spent in going downtown to matinees and picture shows she protested very vigorously.
-The important thing she wished to do was to train the girls' minds, but let them do their own thinking.
-She wanted the girls whom she taught to turn out the kind of women who were going to do something with their lives, and that was true of the majority of the alumnae of this school.
-There were many who were successful — Sara Teasdale, Caroline Risque, Zoe Akins, Berenice Wyer — were among the notable women in St. Louis.